mr-manuel/venus-os_dbus-enphase-envoy/README.md

 ### Debugging

+The logs can be checked with `tail -n 100 -f /data/log/dbus-enphase-envoy/current`

 The service status can be checked with svstat `svstat /service/dbus-enphase-envoy`

 This will output somethink like `/service/dbus-enphase-envoy: up (pid 5845) 185 seconds`

 If the seconds are under 5 then the service crashes and gets restarted all the time.
-In this case start it directly from the command line to see, if it generates error messages: `python /data/etc/dbus-enphase-envoy/dbus-enphase-envoy.py`
+If you do not see anything in the logs you can increase the log level in `/data/etc/dbus-enphase-envoy/dbus-enphase-envoy.py` by changing `level=logging.WARNING` to `level=logging.INFO` or `level=logging.DEBUG`

 If the script stops with the message `dbus.exceptions.NameExistsException: Bus name already exists: com.victronenergy.pvinverter.enphase_envoy"` it means that the service is still running or another service is using that bus name.